alexgrgr/Alice/README.md

+#ALICE: Advanced Limited Integration Capabilities  Exposed

-# How to use a Spark Bot to answer a user´s *natural language* question with the ability to retreive data from external sources
+## How to use a Spark Bot to answer a user´s *natural language* question with the ability to retreive data from external sources

-This example shows how you can use a NLP (*Natural Language Procesor*), such as `Api.ai` and `Watson` in a near future, to provide information allocated at external sources or stored at the NLP database, in an easy way.
+This example shows how you can use a NLP (*Natural Language Procesor*), such as `Api.ai` or `Watson` in a probable future release, to provide information allocated at external sources or stored at the NLP database, in an easy way.
 This information and sources are described later in [`actions`](#actions).